(17 cities, 2 counties, 5 states )

 • Developer fees.
 Jersey City funds its tenant RTC in part through developer fees.

-The NCCRC’s Federal Funding Tracker.
-Our tracker includes a table explaining how federal funding sources work, a webinar featuring jurisdictions discussing how they accessed federal funding for tenant RTC or representation expansion, and a list of jurisdictions that have made such a federal funding commitment.
-The US Department of the Treasury (alongside HUD and the Attorney General’s Office) has urged jurisdictions to use this funding to support tenant RTC programs.
-It is also worth noting that Congress appropriated funding to HUD over the last four years for tenant representation.
+• Federal funding: Our federal funding tracker includes a table explaining how federal funding sources work, a webinar featuring jurisdictions discussing how they accessed federal funding for tenant RTC or representation expansion, lists of jurisdictions that have made such a federal funding commitment, and more!

 PolicyLink developed a dynamic three-part “Housing Justice on the Ballot” webinar series connected to the guide: